nmdickso/Phys490FinalProject/README.md

 To run the Representation of Qubits example:

 ```
-python main.py --numQubits 1 --outputDir path\to\savePlots
+python quantumTomography/main.py --numQubits 1 --outputDir path\to\savePlots
 ```
-- `numQubits` must be either the integer 1 or 2 (anything larger than this has an incredibly long runtime)
+- `numQubits` must be either the integer 1 or 2 (anything larger than this has an incredibly long runtime).
+The default is 1.
+- `outputDir` is optional.
+The plots default to saving in the `Results` folder.